Product Market Fit: The Definitive Path To Startup Success

-The first step post the launch of your mobile app or web startup is to find market demand for it.
-To assess whether your solution does satisfy the problems of your audience and also whether the problem is worth solving.
-This is product/market fit.
+Now, if you’re just researching about Product Market Fit but haven’t built your web or mobile app yet, consider hiring a custom software development company to help you build it.
+The first step after you’ve built your tech startup is to find market demand for it.
+This involves assessing whether your solution satisfies the problems of your audience and also whether the problem is worth solving.
+This is product-market fit.

 Marc Andreessen is known to have originally coined the term ‘Product/Market Fit’ where he outlines the fundamentals behind it in his post ‘The Only Thing That Matters’: